joannakl/cs102/projects/project3_logs.markdown

 `USERNAME` is the name of the user.

 For this project, the input file is guaranteed to be in chronological order of time.
 It is also guaranteed to be _correct_.
 This means that
-- there are never any two concurrent sessions with the same terminal value,
+- there are never any two concurrent sessions with the same terminal value (but the same user could be logged in on different terminals),
-- the terminals are always positive integers (and their negated values indicate logout),
+- the terminals are always positive integers (and their negated values indicate logout from that terminal),
 - the usernames are strings containing alphanumeric characters and '_' only (no spaces in usernames).